Ph.D. University of California, Berkeley

 I received a three-year National Science Foundation Fellowship to support my graduate research.
 I was also the recipient of the Stone Award for the Best Masters Paper on Environmental and Resource Policy at the Harvard Kennedy School, and at Princeton I received the Ecology and Evolutionary Biology Department Prizes for most outstanding undergraduate work and best theoretical thesis.

-When I am not researching or teaching, I enjoy taking my Siberian Husky on long hikes and catching up on recent television shows, such as Game of Thrones, The Walking Dead, House of Cards, and Breaking Bad.
+When I am not researching or teaching, I enjoy hanging out with my wife Sally and two sons, Jordan and Asher, and catching up on recent television shows, such as Game of Thrones, Westworld, Madame Secretary, S.H.I.E.L.D., and Silicon Valley.

 American Politics (POL 111)